SU-HPC/Tutorials/docs/index.md

 ## How do I login to the HPC Machines?
-`[HPC_cluster] shown below can either be 'tosun.sabanciuniv.edu' or 'sunhpc.sabanciuniv.edu'.
+`[HPC_cluster] shown below can either be 'tosun.sabanciuniv.edu' or 'sakura.sabanciuniv.edu'.
 So replace it according to the cluster provided to you.`

 ### Windows
 Use a secure shell client, e.g. [MobaXterm](https://www.google.com/url?q=https://mobaxterm.mobatek.net/features.html&sa=D&ust=1570008089849000)